al8n/memberlist/README.md

 - ***Does Rust's memberlist implemenetation compatible to Go's memberlist?***

   No but yes!
-By default, it is not compatible.
-But the secret is the serialize/deserilize layer, Go's memberlist use the msgpack as the serialization/deserialization framework, so in theory, if you can implement a [`Wire`](https://docs.rs/memberlist-core/transport/trait.Wire.html) trait which compat to Go's memberlist, then it becomes compatible.
+Rust's memberlist impelementation use a protobuf-like forward and backward compatible encoding/decoding, Go's implementation use message pack.
+It is possible in theory, users need to implement their own transport layer, but not recommand, you are facing expensive overhead!

 - ***If Go's memberlist adds more functionalities, will this project also support?***